qubic/docs.qubic.org/docs/learn/pool.md

 Mining as a Team: Now, the pool's members work as a team.
 Each miner is assigned an AI training task — less complex than the tasks in solo mining — resembling the search for treasure in a pond rather than an ocean.

 Achieving High Scores: Once a miner in the pool finds a solution on their assigned AI task, they inform the pool's server.
-Distributing the Rewards: The pool's server distributes the rewards, or QUs, among all the miners in the pool, proportionate to the solutions each miner contributed.
+Distributing the Rewards: The pool's server distributes the rewards in $QUBIC, among all the miners in the pool, proportionate to the solutions each miner contributed.
 The payout is once every epoch (i.e. weekly).

 ## Benefits of Pool Mining
-Improved Odds: Pool mining enhances the chances of earning Qus, as the collective power of many miners can complete AI tasks more efficiently.
+Improved Odds: Pool mining enhances the chances of earning $QUBIC, as the collective power of many miners can complete AI tasks more efficiently.

 Consistent Payouts: Compared to solo miners who might face long periods without rewards, pool miners receive more regular and predictable payouts.